Generic Name: cyclosporine (sye-kloe-SPOR-een) (Ophthalmic route)

 Ask your healthcare professional how you should dispose of any medicine you do not use.

 This medicine may cause blurred vision or other vision problems.
-If any of these occur, do not drive, use machines, or do anything else that could be dangerous if you are not able to see well.
+If any of these occur, do not drive or do anything else that could be dangerous until you know how this medicine affects you.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.